DCWizard/CString-Like/README.md

 I might do a future release of a version that directly support UTF8.
 That's the only one that matters and care about.

-# Note for linux Programmer: you might want to change the
+# About ties to windows.h
-  - InitStrMutex
+I skipped all that part except for the mutex.
-  - DelStrMutex
+Member function such as FormatMessage, LoadString.
-  - AcquireStrMutex
+I don't need, neither should you.

-  - ReleaseStrMutex
+# Note for linux Programmer: ...
-  - As well as the <windows.h> header
+  You should use the Linux compatible version: DCLinuxString.h I haven't tested it please make sure you run the test.

-The rest should be compatible.
+  *If it's not too much trouble let me know how it went.

 # How to use:
-  Just add the DCString.h to your project.
+  Just add the DCString.h/DCLinuxString.h to your project.